judepayne/clj-contract-checker/README.md

 ### Visualization of json-schema

 If you have Graphviz installed locally, the `contract-checker.core` namespace contains two functions for visualizing a json-schema.
 These are `viz` to pop open a window and display, or `viz-svg` which will return an svg string.
+Both functions take in a json-schema which has already been converted to Clojure data structures by parsing in using `clojure.data.json` as shown above.

 --